John Garfield Refuses to Rat on His Friends to HUAC and Dies Tragically Young at Age 39. From 1951, it's He Ran All the Way.

-Luckily, Julie was able to find stage work.
+But Julie was able to find stage work.
 In March of 1952, he opened on Broadway in Golden Boy, finally fulfilling his longtime dream of playing Joe Bonaparte, the role good friend Clifford Odets wrote expressly for Julie during his early years with the Group Theater.

-But it was small consolation for the havoc the House Un-American Activities Committee wreaked on Julie’s life.
+It was small consolation for the havoc the House Un-American Activities Committee wreaked on Julie’s life.
 The disagreement between Robbe and Julie over his decision to testify proved too much for the Garfield marriage.
 Robbe and Julie separated in January of 1952.
 Julie would spend the last five months of his life living alone at the Warwick hotel in New York, longing for his family.

-Julie also discovered at this time that the FBI was tailing him, and, he feared, tapping his phone calls.
+At this time, Julie also discovered that the FBI was tailing him, and, he feared, tapping his phone calls.

 John Garfield and HUAC: Final Attempts to Get "Cleared"

-And second, Julie set up a meeting with the FBI.
+Second, Julie set up a meeting with the FBI.